-Returns an array containing the last AQL queries that exceeded the slow query threshold in the selected database.
-The maximum amount of queries in the list can be controlled by setting the query tracking property maxSlowQueries.
+Returns an array containing the last AQL queries that are finished and have exceeded the slow query threshold in the selected database.
+The maximum amount of queries in the list can be controlled by setting the query tracking property maxslowQueries.
 The threshold for treating a query as slow can be adjusted by setting the query tracking property slowQueryThreshold.